 Yuri T. Jadotte, M.D., Ph.D., M.P.H. is Assistant Professor and Associate Program Director of the Preventive Medicine residency at Stony Brook University (SBU).
 Board certified in General Preventive Medicine and Public Health, he also serves as associate professor and assistant director of the Northeast Institute for Evidence Synthesis and Translation at Rutgers University.
 Dually trained as a physician and social scientist, Dr. Jadotte actively conducts research addressing health equity for disadvantaged populations, with a focus on interprofessional collaboration, cancer prevention and control, and systematic review and meta-analysis.
 He has been engaged in several funded projects, including as principal investigator for a completed R03 methods research study focused on developing novel meta-analytic methods to measure the impact of having multiple chronic conditions on health outcomes, and as co-investigator and lead project curriculum developer and evaluator for a 5-year Health Resources and Services Administration training grant awarded to the residency program in General Preventive Medicine and Public Health at Stony Brook.
 He currently serves as the Founding Editor-in-Chief of AJPM Focus, the official open access journal of the American College of Preventive Medicine and the Association for Prevention Teaching and Research, and an ex officio member of the governing board of the American Journal of Preventive Medicine.
 He practices clinical preventive medicine in the SBU Hospital Employee Health and Wellness Service, co-directs the SBU Tele-Preventive Medicine Service, and serves as Head of the Generalist concentration in the SBU Master of Public Health.
 His long-term professional goal is to continue working in academic Preventive Medicine and advance population health through research, teaching, clinical practice and policymaking.

-Dr. Jadotte is certified in BAP Core Competencies.
+Dr. Jadotte is Co-Chair of the Working Group on Research Development for the BAP Professional Network and is certified in BAP Core Competencies.

 Igor Koutsenok, M.D.